ANIV-AntonIvanov/BlogV1/README.md

 3. Git
 4. VS Code

 -To clone run "git clone https://github.com/ANIV-AntonIvanov/BlogV1.git".
-With this option the project is cloned in your user directory
+With this option the project is cloned in your user directory.
--To install packages if necessary "npm i"
+-To install packages if necessary "npm i".
+-Set up a connection in Mongo Atlas.
--To run the project "npm run devStart", starts with localhost:5000
+-To run the project "npm run devStart", starts with localhost:5000.